 - 6 sprigs fresh parsley

-- salt & pepper
+- salt & pepper, to taste

 Parmesan Mashed Potatoes

-- 3 yukon gold potatoes, peeled and cut into quarters
+- 3 Yukon gold potatoes, peeled and cut into quarters

-- 1/4 cup butter
+- 1/4 cup unsalted butter

 - 1/4 cup sour cream